beakbahama/log/docs/existence.md

 Since time is just a product of tracking movement, the concept of an "arrow of time" also dissolves.
 The arrow of time is often thought of as a force that moves forward through space, connecting with it to form spacetime.
 But there is no "time thing" permeating existence.
 Time is nothing more than our method of keeping track of movement and deriving meaning from it.

-## On gravity and associated phenomena
+## On gravity: falling, orbits, and associated phenomena

 ### The illusion of falling
 When you drop a book, it only appears as though it is moving toward the planet.
 In reality, it is also traveling far through the cosmos.
 The planet, along with everything on it, is accelerating through space on a specific trajectory toward distant regions.
 What we perceive as an object "falling" is, in fact, the object moving within this greater coordinated system through space, creating the illusion that it is only moving toward the planet.
 What we perceive as falling is not due to an inherent pull by the planet but is instead the relative motion of the already accelerating object merging with the planet’s accelerating path through space.